A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-Moreover, the complex network topology in digital twin networks poses challenges to the design of resource allocation schemes.
-The authors in~\cite{dai2020deep} consider the probabilistic arrival of synchronization tasks in digital twin networks to propose efficient methods for offloading computation and allocating resources.
-In particular, they combine the problems of offloading decision, transmission power, network bandwidth, and computational resource allocation to balance resource consumption and service delay in digital twin networks.
-However, since this joint problem is non-convex, they transform the original problem into a long-term revenue maximization problem using the advantage actor critic algorithm and Lyapunov optimization techniques.
-In mobile edge networks, the spatiotemporal dynamics of mobile physical entities require that the service delivery framework of existing edge networks provide resilient synchronization resources.
-To respond to the random synchronization requests of edge devices in a timely manner, the authors propose a congestion control scheme based on contract theory in~\cite{lin2021stochastic}.
-The scheme uses Lyapunov optimization to maximize the long-term profit maximization of digital twin service providers while satisfying individual rationality and incentive compatibility by taking into account the delay sensitivity of the services offered.
-Moreover, in~\cite{lu2020communication}, the privacy-preserving approaches such as FL are also employed to develop an effective collaborative strategy for providing virtual and real synchronization using DNN models.
+Moreover, the complex network topology in DT networks poses challenges to the design of resource allocation schemes~\cite{khan2022digitals}.
+The authors in~\cite{dai2020deep} consider the probabilistic arrival of synchronization tasks in DT networks to propose efficient methods for offloading computation and allocating resources.
+In particular, they combine the problems of offloading decisions, transmission power, network bandwidth, and computational resource allocation to balance resource consumption and service delay in DT networks.
+However, since this joint problem is non-convex, they transform the original problem into a long-term revenue maximization problem using the advantage actor-critic algorithm and Lyapunov optimization techniques.
+At mobile edge networks, the spatiotemporal dynamics of mobile physical entities require that the service delivery framework of existing edge networks provide resilient synchronization resources.
+To respond to the random synchronization requests of edge devices on time, the authors propose a congestion control scheme based on contract theory in~\cite{lin2021stochastic}.
+The scheme uses Lyapunov optimization to maximize the long-term profit maximization of DT service providers while satisfying individual rationality and incentive compatibility by taking into account the delay sensitivity of the services offered.
+Moreover, in~\cite{lu2020communication}, the privacy-preserving approaches such as FL are also employed to develop an effective collaborative strategy for providing physical-virtual synchronization using DNN models.